KHEngineering/RoboRio/faq/pdp.md

 ---

 ##Can I Use the old PDP Board with the new Control System?
 Refer to legal FRC rules for the official answer to this question.
 I don't imagine this will be legal for competition.
-The RoboRio requires a 7-16V input while the PDP board provides regulated 24V DC out of the cRIO terminal (This is because the old cRIO was a 24V device while the new RoboRio is a 12V nominal device).
+The RoboRio requires a 6.8-16VDV input voltage for normal operation while the old PDP board provides regulated 24VDC out of the dedicated cRIO terminal (This is because the old cRIO was a 24V device while the new RoboRio is a 12V nominal device).

 Now if you want to run some tests, or use this on a practice bot, you can safely power the RoboRio from one of the unregulated 30A wago power channels on the old PDB.
-The RoboRio takes in unregulated 12V battery voltage, so plugging it directly into a 12V channel on the old PDB will work. - BUT This should only be done for testing/practicing purposes and only if you do not have a new 2015 CTRE Power Distribution Board Available.
+The RoboRio takes in unregulated 12V battery voltage, so plugging it directly into a 12V channel on the old PDB will work and will not damage the RoboRio. - BUT This should only be done for testing/practicing purposes and only if you do not have a new 2015 CTRE Power Distribution Board Available.

 Do not plug the RoboRio into the old PDB cRIO power port.
 See the [RoboRio Faq](/RoboRio/faq/roborio/) for more info